 “It makes sure our country kids don’t have to miss out on anything students in the city have access to.”

-Find out more about SWiFT: Schools With internet Fibre Technology.
+Find out more about how we're improving internet for schools.